September 25th

 Meaning of the subhAShita:

-After tearing down trees, massacring animals, after creating a bloody mire, if this is how heaven is attained, (then) hell is attained by whom?!
+After tearing down trees, massacring animals, (and) creating a bloody mire, if this is how heaven is attained, (then) hell is attained by whom?!

 Commentary: